jamiejamiebobamie/kaiju-game-flow/README.md

 # Kaiju City

-This is a web game I made using React, the UI library.
+This is a web game I made using React.

-* Kaiju City is a top-down, real-time strategy game where the player uses his abilities and positioning on the gameboard to defeat the godzilla-like monsters and save the city.
+Players use their abilities, positioning on the gameboard, and AI teammate to defeat the godzilla-like monsters and save the city.

 The game features:
+- a top-down viewpoint
 - emergent gameplay based on tile statuses
-    - an enemy and teammate AI
+- enemy and teammate AI
 - a short tutorial
 - AI-generated art assets
+- 9 passive and 9 active abilities
+- basic class system based on chosen abilities

 ## Getting Started